Oncology Learning Collaborative Partnership

 Navigating cancer care and care options have become complex and often overwhelm the patient, family and caregivers:

-• Diagnostic testing and treatments have expanded but come with pricing and reimbursement challenges.
+Diagnostic testing and treatments have expanded but come with pricing and reimbursement challenges.

-• Variations in oncology care occur across settings and programs, even from provider to provider.
+Variations in oncology care occur across settings and programs, even from provider to provider.

-• Employees face reimbursement challenges, including increased billing errors.
+Employees face reimbursement challenges, including increased billing errors.

-• Inefficiencies drive treatment delays and misdiagnosis.
+Inefficiencies drive treatment delays and misdiagnosis.

-The consequence for patients and families can be devestating.
+The consequences for patients and families can be devastating.
 Some 40% of cancer patients spend their life savings in the first two years of treatment.
 Cancer patients were 71% more likely than Americans without the disease to have bills in collections, face tax liens and mortgage foreclosure, or experience other financial setbacks.
 This leaves no money for palliative or hospice care.
 Most cancer patients would benefit from mental health support but do not receive it during their treatments/cancer journey.

 Employers face challenges, too, as they try to understand the social risk factors and mitigate the social needs of the employees.
 Often, they cannot address the underlying social and economic conditions their employees live in.
 And while employers want to help, privacy is important – employees like having “anonymous, non-judgmental” support outside of the work setting when dealing with serious health conditions like cancer.